b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 **[A](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p44-p45#p44)**: How about this: You have the words of your peers, and also words of prophets in a religion you aren't part of.
 They've *even written things down* in scripture.
 And get this— ✨𝓹𝓵𝓪𝓷𝓮𝓽𝓼✨.
 Just look around you at things generally, you know, it all clearly shows God is real.
 Yet here you are, saying that isn't solid proof?

 **[K](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p45#p45)**: ...
 Yes.
 That's a stupid argument.
-You're right that all I have are words, and your refutation is that you also have words from prophets— with the observation that we're on a planet.
+You're right that all I have are words, and your refutation is that you also have words from prophets—with the observation that we're on a planet.
 What the fuck are you saying?
 Do you hear yourself?
 Yes, I'm sticking with my belief, and I'm denying those "signs" because *they don't prove anything*.
 I do not bear the [[logical-fallacies#Burden of Proof|burden of proof]], here.
 I want *you* to back up *your* claims.

 **[A](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p46#p46)**: YOU'RE MAKING ME SAD WHY ARE YOU BEING SO UNREASONABLE.
 How about this for an ultimatum: I, being the high priest of a church you aren't a part of, and chief judge in a theocratic government, will invoke the power of my church's God to strike you mute, so you can't lead people away from my beliefs anymore.
 How about *that*? 😤